Can You File Bankruptcy on a Judgment? Know the Rules

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 Can you file bankruptcy on a judgment is a question many people ask after losing a court case and facing wage garnishment or asset seizure.
-In many cases, the answer is yes, but there are important exceptions and rules that determine whether a judgment can be discharged.
+In some situations, filing bankruptcy may affect a judgment, but there are important exceptions and rules that determine how it is treated.

 This article explains how bankruptcy affects civil judgments, what types can be wiped out, and when it may not apply.